Monte Rosa Massif

 • All inclusive in mountain hut

-Monte Rosa, the second-highest massif in the Alps, will enchant your gaze with the splendor of its imposing glaciers and peaks ascending to 4,000 meters.
-This breathtaking backdrop will set the stage for your initial day of crampon school and mastering glacier maneuvers, paving the way for you to breach the 4,000-meter threshold with the summit of Pyramide Vincent on the second day!
-Join us on this adventure to exceed your limits and explore the wonders of the high mountains.
+Mont Rose, the second highest mountain range in the Alps, will captivate you with the splendour of its imposing glaciers and peaks rising to 4,000 metres.
+This will be the setting for your first day of trekking, before you climb above 4,000 metres to the summit of Pyramid Vincent on the second day!
+Come with us and push your limits to discover the high mountains.

 Highlights